Classification of substances and mixtures

 Classifying mixtures follows a similar process.
 They can be classified based on data on the mixture itself, data on similar tested mixtures, or data on the individual components in the mixture.

-Manufacturers, importers and downstream users need to follow new scientific or technical developments and estimate whether a re-evaluation of the classification of the substance or mixture they place on the market should be done.
+Manufacturers, importers and downstream users need to follow new scientific or technical developments and decide whether a re-evaluation of the self-classification of the substance or mixture they place on the market should be conducted.